servo/book/src/design-documentation/script/index.md

 Unrooting (the reverse) will automatically be done via a Drop impl on `DomRoot<T>`.

 To ensure web API implementations in Servo are sound, the engine code is conservative and usually returns rooted types (such as `DomRoot<Node>`).
-This is an acceptable tradeoff between safety and performance because rooting and unrooting operations are efficient.
-(How efficient?
-They are essentially just adding and removing from a vector).
+This is an acceptable tradeoff between safety and performance because rooting and unrooting operations are efficient; they essentially just push and pop vector elements.

 ## Crown and CanGc
 Now rooting could be easily forgotten when implementing particular exciting apis.
 How to we prevent this?